-You must report any work related injury or ill health problems to your supervisor and log where appropriate, details of the injury or illness.
+You must report any work related injury or ill health problems to your supervisor and enter details in the Accident Book BI 510, which is available.

 It is equally important to co-operate in any subsequent investigation to establish the cause so that appropriate action can be taken to prevent a recurrence.